foorenxiang/patchymcpatchface/README.md

 1. Directly patch an object with pf.patch_apply
    - Useful for mocking in unit tests
 2. For normal script execution, using patch hooks that automate patch application
-   - Patch hook: Function defined in your patch modules that pf will automatically find and invoke on pf's import
-   - Patch hooks also support delayed invocation if required

 ## Mocking for unit tests (Directly patching an object)